nadia-paz/telco-report-project/README.md

 ## The Plan

-* Aquire data from the database

-* Prepare data
-   * steps of preparation
-       * drop the columns that are not relative to the report(payment id, internet service id, contract type id)
-       * drop duplicates if available, fix the columns that have incorrect data types, null values
+#### Part I
+1. Acquire the data from the ```telco``` database.
+Transform the data to a Pandas data frame to make it easy to use and manipulate in the Jupyter Notebook.
+2. Prepare the data for exploration and analysis.
+Find out if there are some values missing and find a way to handle those missing values.
+3. Explore the data through visualizations and statistical tests.
+Find which features are connected with the customers' churn and which ones are not.
+4. Make the exploration summary and leave the recommendation, where the company has to pay more attention

+#### Part II
+1. Pick the features that can help to build a good predicting model.
+2. Pick the algorithms for creating the predicting model.
-       * encode the categorical variables
+3. Encode the categorical variables
-       * split the data into 3 data sets: train, validate, test
+4. Split the data into 3 data sets: train, validate and test data (56%, 24%, and 20% respectively)

-* Explore data in search of drivers of upsets
-   * Answer the following initial questions:
-       * Do the monthly charges affect the churn?
-       * Does the contract type affect the churn?
-       * Do additional services affect the churn?

-* Develop a Model to predict if a chess game will end in an upset
-   * Use drivers identified in explore to build predictive models of different types
-   * Evaluate models on train and validate data
+5. Create the models and evaluate them using the accuracy score on the train data sets.
-   * Select the best model based on highest accuracy
-   * Evaluate the best model on test data

-* Draw conclusions
+6. Pick the models with the best accuracy score and evaluate them on the validation set.
+7. Find out which model has the best performance: relatively high predicting power on the validation test and slight difference in the train and validation prediction results.
+8. Apply the predictions to the test data set.
+Show the final accuracy scores.
+Save the predictions to the ```*.csv``` file

+*Drow conclusions and define the next steps*

 ## Data Dictionary